romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 ## nullable

-By default `NOT NULL` is added to every column, use `nullable` to prevent this.
+By default, `NOT NULL` is added to every column.
+Use `nullable` to prevent this:

 ```ts
 import { change } from 'rake-db'